andreinonea/cv/CV_AndreiNicolaeOnea.typ

 	Integrated and configured a custom Linux kernel for embedded devices using Yocto, along with other open-source and proprietary packages.

 	Spearheaded an initiative to improve the quality of the deliverables and relentlessly provided support and feedback to ensure a healthy and challenging working environment.
-	The following areas are targeted: active code reviews and code verification, standardization of output format and logging across same family of proprietary applications, proposal of a template directory structure to ease navigation and understanding and to facilitate the aggregation under the same namespace of the otherwise split functions of the main library and traceability in decision-making, tests results and final artifacts.
+	The following areas are targeted: source code and workflow optimization, code reviews and verification, standardization of output format and logging across same family of proprietary applications, proposal of a template directory structure to ease navigation and understanding and to facilitate the aggregation under the same namespace of the otherwise split functions of the main library, and traceability in decision-making, tests results and final artifacts.
 ]

 #cv.jobrole(